Burke-Lauenroth-Lab/workflow_guidelines/README.md

 * There are __two types of branches__: the master branch and development/feature branches.
 Any commit on the master branch is deployable and has a unique version number.
 Deployable for us means that commits are tested.
 Such commits are usually the result of merging/rebasing with a development branch.
 The previous de facto master branches 'Rsoilwat_v31' and 'wrapper_sw31' have been merged with the true master branches.

 * __Testing__ involves at least that each line of code was executed and did not throw an error or stopped execution unexpectedly.
-However, writing re-usable unit test cases (for R code based on the package ‘testthat’, see, e.g., XXX) is the preferred way to test our code.
+However, writing re-usable unit test cases (for R code based on the package [testthat](https://cran.r-project.org/web/packages/testthat/index.html)) is the preferred way to test our code.

 * __Documentation__: Comment the code well and write object documentation with [roxygen](http://r-pkgs.had.co.nz/man.html), if using R, or with [doxygen](http://www.doxygen.org), if using another programming language.